-Luke is also an avid chamber musician and is the violinist of the Beacon St Trio, a piano trio formed in the New England Conservatory consisting of Sophie Scolnik-Brower (piano) and Rainer Crosett (cello).
-In addition to his piano trio, he has collaborated with artists such as Cho-Liang Lin, Gil Shaham, Marc-Andre Hamelin, Peter Frankl, Colin Carr, and musicians from the New York Philharmonic, Chicago Symphony Orchestra, and the Orchestre Symphonique de Montreal.
-Festival appearances include La Jolla SummerFest, Yellow Barn Chamber Music, San Miguel de Allende Chamber Music Festival, Aspen Music School and Festival, Perlman Music Program, and Tongyeong International Music Festival.
+Luke is an avid chamber musician and is the violinist of the Beacon Street Trio, a piano trio formed at the New England Conservatory with Sophie Scolnik-Brower (piano) and Rainer Crosett (cello).
+He has also collaborated in chamber music with luminaries such as Itamar Golan, Cho-Liang Lin, Gil Shaham, Marc-Andre Hamelin, Peter Frankl, Colin Carr, and musicians from the New York Philharmonic, Chicago Symphony Orchestra, and the Orchestre Symphonique de Montreal.
+His festival appearances include the Verbier Academy, La Jolla SummerFest, Prussia Cove Open Chamber Music, Yellow Barn, San Miguel de Allende Chamber Music Festival, Liechtenstein, Aspen Music School and Festival, Perlman Music Program, and Tongyeong International Music Festival.

 As a composer, Luke has written chamber music works for renowned artists such as Kim Kashkashian and Donald Weilerstein.
 His piano quartet was recently premiered at Kim Kashkashian’s “Music for Food” series in Boston and he is scheduled to write a new work for harp, viola, and flute trio as well as a work for mezzo-soprano and electronics.